 Creating and using videos in your teaching

-Lecture capture typically refers to the recording of a live lecture in order to share it digitally.
-They are meant to serve as a "copy" of the lecture for students to review as study guides, for difficult concepts or in the event of an absence.
-In general, the practice of lecture capture makes a course much more accessible, especially when lectures are captioned.
+Lecture capture refers to the recording of an in-class lecture in order to share it digitally.
+These class recordings are meant to serve as a "copy" of the lecture for students to review as study guides, for difficult concepts or in the event of an absence.
+In general, using lecture capture makes a course more accessible.

-Recordings made out-of-class are typically produced to support online, flipped or blended learning.
-These can be video lectures you made from your computer in the same way as you use lecture capture in the classroom, or any other kind of video you made using your computer, phone or tablet.
+Videos made out-of-class are typically produced to support online, flipped or blended learning.
+These can be video lectures you make from your computer in the same way as you use lecture capture in the classroom, or they can be any other kind of video you make using your computer, phone or tablet.

 YuJa: Concordia's lecture capture and video publishing tool